AWS Cost Optimization Best Practices to Reduce Cloud Spend

 • S3 Standard-Infrequent Access and S3 One Zone-Infrequent Access – for long-lived, but less frequently accessed data

 Note that Amazon S3 also offers capabilities to manage your data throughout its lifecycle.
 Research the S3 Lifecycle policy and the optimal ways to utilise it.
+Pay close attention to your existing data and move it to different storage tiers according to its access frequency to further optimize costs.

 It can be easy to look past some unused or underutilized assets.
 AWS Trusted Adviser can help greatly with monitoring such instances to later get rid of (or move to a more appropriate tier) anything that hasn’t been used in a while.